Accra International Airport: Airport City

-Airport City Accra is an urban development centered around Kotoka International Airport.
+Airport City Accra is an urban development centred around Accra International Airport.

 The development is promoted by Ghana Airports Company Limited on the principle that airports have ceased to be mere terminals, but rather economic growth outlets to promote trade and generate employment.

 Developments within Airport City include retail outlets such as Marina Mall, hotels such as Accra Marriott Hotel, ibis Styles Accra and Holiday Inn Accra Airport, as well as corporate offices for companies such as Africa World Airlines and Vodafone Ghana.
 Projects underway include the five-star Pullman Accra Airport City by Accor and the Protea Hotel by Marriott Accra Airport.

 International airlines such as American Airlines, Brussels Airlines and Turkish Airlines also have their ticketing and sales offices located within Airport City.

 Airport City is expected to host multiple stations on the proposed Accra Sky Train system.

 Military use

 The airport shares its facilities with Air Force Base Accra, an installation of the Ghana Air Force.
 It hosts a squadron of Airbus C295 transport aircraft, as well as a helicopter squadron with Harbin Z-9 and Mil Mi-17 utility helicopters.